-Please use the buttons below to see more information on Gloucester and matches between Irish and Gloucester over the years.
+Please use the buttons below to see more information on Gloucester and matches between Exiles and Gloucester over the years.

 Both sides showed attacking endeavour throughout the game to score three tries each in the stifling heat, however a penalty from Freddie Burns 15 minutes from time was enough for Gloucester to clinch the victory.